 Score Meaning < 50 points Limited entrepreneurial qualities at the moment.
 It does not mean you are not meant to be a businessperson.
 It only means that you should spend more time preparing yourself to handle any problems you might face once you start a business.
-Average - there are gaps that need to be filled or improved upon.
-Y might consider upgrading your knowledge or skills.
-Consider taking sor courses. >80 points Good entrepreneur - keep it up and continue to develop.
+50 - 80 points Average - there are gaps that need to be filled or improved upon.
+You might consider upgrading your knowledge or skills.
+Consider taking some courses. >80 points Good entrepreneur - keep it up and continue to develop.